 The SRP refers to five specific actions in the event of an emergency or crisis.
 Lockout, Lockdown, Evacuate, Shelter and Hold are the actions students and employees are trained to perform during an emergency.
 A brief synopsis of each action is below.

-- Lockout – Occurs when a threat or hazard is outside of the school building.
+- Secure (Lockout) – Occurs when a threat or hazard is outside of the school building.
 Students will remain or return inside the building.
 Staff will help recover students and colleagues outside the building, take roll and increase their situational awareness.

 - Lockdown – Occurs when a threat or hazard is inside the building.
 Students will stay quiet and out-of-sight.
 Staff will lock the classroom door, turn off lights, maintain silence and obscured visibility, take roll and wait for first responders to open the door.